 The FC 300 AutomationDrive DC link capacitors remain charged after power has been disconnected.
 To avoid electrical shock hazard, disconnect the FC 300 from the mains before carrying out maintenance.
+When using a PM-motor, make sure it is disconnected.
 Before doing service on the frequency converter wait at least the amount of time indicated below: